jofaval/robust-search/doc/en/parameters.md

 | options.ignoreChars   |    no    | `String[]` | Ignores the given chars.                               | `false` |

 ## Exact parameters
-**Returns** `Boolean`
+Compare two strings to see if they are exactly the same **Returns** `Boolean`
 | name                  | required |    type    | description                       | default |
 |-----------------------|:--------:|:----------:|-----------------------------------|:-------:|